RMS Queen Mary: Pre-World War II

 In August 1936, Queen Mary captured the Blue Riband from Normandie, with average speeds of 30.14 kn westbound and 30.63 kn eastbound.
 In 1937, Normandie received a new set of propellers and reclaimed the Blue Riband.
 However, in 1938, under the command of Robert B. Irving, Queen Mary took back the Blue Riband in both directions, with average speeds of 30.99 kn westbound and 31.69 kn eastbound, records which stood until lost to in 1952.

+In 1938, a smaller fleetmate based on Queen Mary, Mauretania, entered service.
+She will later provide some inspiration for the Queen Elizabeth, which was due to enter service in 1940.

 Interior

 Arthur Joseph Davis of Messrs, Mewes and Davis, and Benjamin Wistar Morris designed the Queen Mary's interior spaces.
 The Bromsgrove Guild constructed much of the ship's interior, while H.H.
 Martyn & Co. built the staircases, foyers, and entrances.
 Among the facilities available on board Queen Mary, the liner featured two indoor swimming pools, beauty salons, libraries and children's nurseries for all three classes, a music studio, a lecture hall, telephone connectivity to anywhere in the world, outdoor paddle tennis courts, and dog kennels.
 The largest room on board was the cabin class main dining room (grand salon), spanning three stories in height and anchored by wide columns.
 The ship had many air-conditioned public rooms on board.
 The cabin-class swimming pool facility spanned over two decks in height.
 This was the first ocean liner to be equipped with her own Jewish prayer room – part of a policy to show that British shipping lines avoided the antisemitism evident in Nazi Germany.